Clean-in-place

 Clean-in-place (CIP) is an automated method of cleaning the interior surfaces of pipes, vessels, equipment, filters and associated fittings, without major disassembly.
-CIP is commonly used for equipment such as piping, tanks, and fillers.
+CIP is commonly used for equipment such as piping, tanks, and filters.
 CIP employs turbulent flow through piping, and/or spray balls for tanks or vessels.
 In some cases, CIP can also be accomplished with fill, soak and agitate.

 Up to the 1950s, closed systems were disassembled and cleaned manually.
 The advent of CIP was a boon to industries that needed frequent internal cleaning of their processes.
 Industries that rely heavily on CIP are those requiring high levels of hygiene, and include: dairy, beverage, brewing, processed foods, pharmaceutical, and cosmetics.
 A well designed CIP system is needed to accomplish required results from CIP.

 The benefit to industries that use CIP is that the cleaning is faster, less labor-intensive and more repeatable, and poses less of a chemical exposure risk.
 CIP started as a manual practice involving a balance tank, centrifugal pump, and connection to the system being cleaned.
 Since the 1950s, CIP has evolved to include fully automated systems with programmable logic controllers, multiple balance tanks, sensors, valves, heat exchangers, data acquisition and specially designed spray nozzle systems.
 Simple, manually operated CIP systems can still be found in use today.
-However, fully automated CIP systems are in demand to avoid human errors, consistent results at reduced resources.
+However, fully automated CIP systems are in demand to avoid human errors, ensure consistent results, and minimize necessary resources.

 Depending on soil load and process geometry, the CIP design principles are as follows: